 Ordering.
 Click or Tap on the picture (below) of your chosen breed to add one pack containing a half-dozen hatching eggs to your shopping basket.
 You will then have the opportunity to increase the quantity of packs.
 You can return to this page to add the eggs of the other breed to your shopping basket, or continue to the checkout.

 Payment is through PayPal : You do not need a PayPal account to use this (you can pay using a credit or debit card), or you can log in to your own PayPal account to pay from your PayPal balance or your PayPal funding source.

 Packaging.
-Eggs are packaged in moulded polystyrene egg blocks (polyboxes – the deep type, ensuring maximum protection), sealed with brown packing tape and red/white ‘fragile’ tape.
-(We have never known eggs to arrive damaged if this packaging is used).
+Eggs are packaged in moulded polystyrene egg blocks (polyboxes – the 10cm deep type, ensuring maximum protection), sealed with brown packing tape and copiously marked with red/white ‘Fragile’ tape.
+(We know of only one in thousands of deliveries that were damaged despite this packaging.)
 The customer address label also bears a code (top right corner of label) with a code indicating number of eggs and breed.
-(There’ll also be our senders label.)
+(There’ll also be our sender’s label.)
 Each despatch can be a half dozen or a full dozen.
 If you order more than a full dozen, your order will be sent as separate despatches each of half or full dozens.